 Washakie County Library

-The community library is moving into a renovated hardware store.
-The actual building area includes the first floor library, 14,281 sf; first floor, Worland-Ten Sleep Chamber of Commerce, 450 sf; and second floor, 2,587 sf.
+The community library moved into a renovated hardware store.
+The actual building area includes the first-floor library, 14,281 sf; first floor, Worland-Ten Sleep Chamber of Commerce, 450 sf; and second floor, 2,587 sf.
 Total indoor renovation, 17,318 sf

 Construction Administration Services

 TSP has worked with the Washakie County Commissioners for a decade of master planning for the public library in Worland, WY.
 Options considered included remodeling existing buildings elsewhere and new buildings on alternate sites.

 In 2019 it was decided to purchase the Ace Hardware building in downtown Worland, which occupied two connected historic buildings, one offering two levels.
 The building offered a large open space of about 14,000 square feet and could accommodate all the desired programs.
 The building’s location on Big Horn Avenue also makes it highly visible to the public.